pub struct WebSocketClientInner { /* private fields */ }Expand description

 CONNECT tunnel through the proxy before performing the WebSocket

 handshake.
-The Sockudo backend does not yet support proxying and will
+The Sockudo backend does not yet support proxying; when it

 §Errors